openaps/docs/docs/docs/Build Your Rig/OpenAPS-install.md

 It's easy: simply type the letter `l` (short for "log", aka the very important pump-loop.log). (*This is a shortcut for the full command, `tail -F /var/log/openaps/pump-loop.log`*.)

+#### What you'll see while waiting for your first loop (common non-error messages)

-If this is your first loop build, you are probably (1) going to underestimate how long it takes for the first loop to successfully run and (2) while underestimating the time, you'll freak out over the messages you see in the pump-loop logs.
+If this is your first rig, you are probably (1) going to underestimate how long it takes for the first loop to successfully run and (2) while underestimating the time, you'll freak out over the messages you see in the pump-loop logs.
 Let's go over what are NOT errors:

 ![First loop common messages](../Images/build-your-rig/first-loop.png)